 Yes!
-We are accredited by the American Camp Association.
-Re-accreditation occurs every three years and involves all areas of the camp including: Food Service, Health and Wellness, Operational Management, Human Resources, Program Design and Activities, Aquatics, Adventure/Challenge, Horseback Riding, and Trip and Travel.
+Lutherdale is accredited by the American Camp Association.
+Re-accreditation occurs every five years and involves all areas of the camp including Food Service, Health and Wellness, Operational Management, Human Resources, Program Design and Activities, Aquatics, Adventure/Challenge, Horseback Riding, and Trip and Travel.

 Accreditation is defined as:

 Officially recognized as meeting essential requirements in all areas of your organization.

 Campers register through an online portal called CAMPWISE.
 Camper families create a login and password.
 Please save this information.

 The software will show only the programs that are available for each camper’s age group.
 The software lists programs by age group or date, not by “Theme Week”.

 The pricing for Lutherdale’s programs falls into four different time periods.

 Register Early for Best Discounts!
 For more information about pricing for Lutherdale’s summer programs click HERE.

 Arrival goes most efficiently when families completes the following at least 4 days before registration.